somia/ninchat-sdk-android/README.md

 1. The SDK returns and the `onActivityResult` method of the calling Activity is called with the default or the given `requestCode` (see the [Optional parameters](#optionalparameters) section) or
 2. The host application sets a `NinchatSDKEventListener` to the `NinchatSession` object when creating it (see the [Low-level API access](#lowlevelapi) section) and listens to the `onSessionStarted` event that gets called when the SDK will open its UI.

 Should there be any issues with the SDK init, the `NinchatSDKEventListener`'s `onSessionInitFailed` method will be called.
-The `NinchatSDKEventListener` interface has also a method `onSessionInitiated` that gets called when the SDK has successfully fetched the configuration.
+The `NinchatSDKEventListener` class has also a method `onSessionInitiated` that gets called when the SDK has successfully fetched the configuration.

 ### Setting metadata